ingonyama-zk/icicle/icicle/include/icicle/backend/README.md

 # How to Register a New Function

-For users to be able to use a backend function (whenever it's a CPU/GPU one), the function should be exposed to the user and be register to the matching backend.
+For users to be able to use a backend function (whenever it's a CPU/GPU one), the function should be exposed to the user and be registered to the matching backend.
 We do not let the user call the backend function directly, instead a wrapping function, with identical signature to all backend, is created as a user-facing function.
-Then, the backend specific functions are registered to their respective beckends in such a way that a dispatcher will know to call the appropriate function (acoorfing to the device used) whenever the user facing function is used.
+Then, the backend specific functions are registered to their respective backends in such a way that a dispatcher will know to call the appropriate function (according to the device used) whenever the user facing function is used.
 Here is a step-by-step explanation of how to do that registration process right.

 ## The backend specific function